uculdotcom/CNPCFikomSongChal/ReadMe.md

 Combine and copy paste code for Instagram's caption.

-You may reuse it for purposes.
+This one is specifically made for an event's challenge, you may reuse it by modifying, adjusting to the needs of yours.